rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 ```

-You will have a template form for the control file in the common repository /home/genomics/scratch/.
+You will have a template form for the control file (.ctl) in the common repository /home/genomics/scratch/.
-Have to specify:
+This file has to specify:

 input tree